muktapalshikar/mBONITA/README.md

 ### Requirements

 The *mBONITA* tool is written in Python3 and C. I strongly recommend that *mBONITA* be run on a computing cluster such as the University of Rochester's BlueHive, and that jobs are submitted using a scheduler such as SLURM.
-Dependencies are listed in the conda environment file (SPECIFY FILENAME HERE).
+Dependencies are listed in the conda environment file [BONITA.yml](https://github.com/mgp13/mBONITA/blob/a3946d4cb20855bf2d14fe0234d0108aa9c9c523/mBONITA%20module/BONITA.yml).

 **Minor caveat** - *mBONITA* is not a Python package like numpy or scipy, which allow users to import individual functions and (re)use them in custom code. *mBONITA* is an all-in-one pipeline that doesn't allow function import or much customization beyond the pre-specified parameters.
 I welcome advanced users to modify code and submit pull requests, but this is beyond what most users will need.